NukeSpaceCadet/HyPE/README.md

 # HyPE
 A hybrid rocket simulation code (Hybrid Performance Estimator, HyPE)

-This code uses looku[ tables for propellant combos (varying O/F ratios and chamber pressures).
+This code uses lookup tables for propellant combos (varying O/F ratios and chamber pressures).
+These can be generated using Propep or CEA.
 To add new propellants, a new table will have to be generated.
 A table for one propellant cobo is included and can be used as a template.

 The input to the code is a plain-text file.
 A template is included for a whip-cream nitrous engine, and can be run as-is to test the code.